 - Templates, ISOs & Backups Disk Size - the price per hour for the disk space user's /ISOs/OVAs/backups/templates occupy.

 - Recovery Points Count - the price per hour for recovery points created on the backup resource.

 - Autoscaling Monitor Fee - the price per hour for autoscaling monitors.

 - Backup Server Groups - the price per hour for the resources consumed by backup server groups.

 To edit the details of the user profile, click the edit button in the upper right corner.
 You will then be redirected to a page where you can change the details of your profile.
 Besides the details described above, you can also change the password and auto suspending settings.

-This tab contains the details of the billing plan assigned to the user.
-The following sections are displayed:
+This tab contains the details of the bucket assigned to the user, it is subdivided into two tabs:

 This tab contains the list of the user's backups.
 For each backup the following details are displayed: